alihuber/rails4_jquery_upload/README.md

       respond_to do |format|
         format.html
         format.json {
-          jquery_upload_json_response(@task.attachments, "attachments", "file")
+          jquery_upload_json_response(@task.attachments, "attachments", "file", "/rails4_jquery_upload")
         }
       end
     end
-You have to supply the objects themselves, and again the target model name in plural and the mountpoint of your file uploader.
+You have to supply the objects themselves, and again the target model name in plural the mountpoint of your file uploader and the engine mountpoint.
 No more manual fiddling with JSON is required!

 ### Model
-Except of mounting your file uploader (carrierwave, dragonfly etc.) no additional setup is necessary.
+Except of configuring your file uploader (carrierwave, dragonfly etc.) no additional setup is necessary.

 ### Restricting uploads
 The uploader uses two methods to check for the ability to alter uploads:
 `can_upload?(model_name)`and
 `can_delete?(model_name)`.
 You have to define those in the `ApplicationController` of the enclosing app, and if you don't want to impose any restrictions, you just let return them `true`.
 Since in the `ApplicationController` you have access to authentication facilities like `current_user`, you can easily set up rules like this: